-A diode Voltage doubler circuit is an electronics circuit for increasing voltage peak without using a transformer by utilizing clamping action.
+A diode Voltage doubler circuit is an electronics circuit for increasing the voltage peak without using a transformer by utilizing the clamping action.
 The most common voltage multipliers are double, triple, and quadruple.

 Positive Half Cycle

-During the positive half-cycle, the diode D1 is forward-biased to charge the capacitor C1 to the peak voltage of the supply Vs. Where the diode D2 is reverse biased and there is no charging current in capacitor C2.
+During the positive half-cycle, the diode D1 is forward-bias to charge the capacitor C1 to the peak voltage of the supply Vs. Where the diode D2 is reverse-biased, and there is no charging current in capacitor C2.

 Negative Cycle:

 For the negative half cycle, the diode D1 is reverse-biased, and no charging current flows through capacitor C1.
-Where the diode D2 is forward biased and the charging current will flow in capacitor C2.
+Where the diode D2 is forward biased, and the charging current will flow into capacitor C2.
 The charging current of capacitor C2 will follow the following loop.

 Applying KVL at the loop will give us